Samuel-de-Oliveira/CanUseTimer/README.md

 probally any computer with bad hardware and any operating system (Windows, Linux and MacOS X).
-In future I will create a grafical interface based in it, but I don't know a good grafical interface Library or API to use in my project
+In future I will create a grafical interface based in it, but I don't know a good grafical interface Library or API to use in my project, but probally not will come in few days.

+If you want to know how to install or configure or do something in the program, you need to read the [wiki](https://github.com/samuel-de-oliveira/CanUseTimer-terminal/wiki) to know more about the program, have wiki for every OS.
+If you want to help with something you can make forks or report errors in github site, you will help a lot :wink:.

 ---
 ## Release notes (0.1.4.1) 🗒️
 - Times List updated;
+- config file added(read wiki to know more about);
+- The name of project is CanUseTimer and not CanUseTimer-Terminal anymore (The terminal version will be official);
 - +2 penalty added;
 - Bug fixes.

----
-### How to install?
-To install you need see the [wiki](https://github.com/Samuel-de-Oliveira/CanUseTimer-Terminal/wiki)

 ---
 ## Why use?